 There was a sound of sirens from the distance, and a few seconds later an ambulance swerved into a halt on the other side of the road.
 Lisbon stood up and waved at the paramedics to catch their attention.

-Cho gave Jane's hand one last squeeze and then pulled his hand away.
+Cho gave Jane's fingers one last squeeze and then pulled his hand away.
 Jane wanted to hold on, but his fingers refused to co-operate, and he reluctantly let Cho's hand slip from between his.
 He sighed, leaning his head back against the car.
 With the hospital, and the inevitable paperwork and other bureaucracy that would follow, it was going to be ages before they'd be able to catch a moment in private again.

 Suddenly Cho leaned over, and pressed a quick kiss on his lips.
 Jane stared at him, stunned.
 When he looked up, he saw that Lisbon was pointedly looking into another direction.